danielraban/cordova-diagnostic-plugin/README.md

 This Cordova/Phonegap plugin for iOS, Android and Windows 10 UWP is used to manage device settings such as Location,  Bluetooth and WiFi.
 It enables management of run-time permissions, device hardware and core OS features.

-The plugin is registered in on [npm](https://www.npmjs.com/package/cordova.plugins.diagnostic) as `cordova.plugins.diagnostic`
+The plugin is registered in on [npm](https://www.npmjs.com/package/cordova.plugins.diagnostic.hathway) as `cordova.plugins.diagnostic.hathway`

 <!-- DONATE -->
 [![donate](https://www.paypalobjects.com/en_US/i/btn/btn_donateCC_LG_global.gif)](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=ZRD3W47HQ3EMJ)